-ATTRIBUTE VALUE JUSTIFICATION Time over which loss is averted (years) 20 Site will be managed (risk mitigation) for conservation purposes for the long term (maximum 20 years).
+ATTRIBUTE VALUE JUSTIFICATION Future quality with offset 8 The properties have been purchased for addition to the conservation estate to be managed by DBCA.
+Private landowner activities have now been halted.
+Site management (fencing and access management, weed control, firebreaks and feral animal control) have been commenced to improve habitat quality.
+The property will be managed in the long term for conservation purposes.
+Time over which loss is averted (years) 20 Site will be managed (risk mitigation) for conservation purposes for the long term (maximum 20 years).
 Time until ecological benefit (years) 1 The land has been purchased and is being managed for conservation purposes.
-Risk of loss without offset (%) 30 Previous zoning and land use was rural with the property used for farming.
-Risk of loss with offset (%) 10 Main Roads has funded the purchase of these properties by DBCA.
+Risk of loss without offset (%) 15 Previous zoning and land use was rural with the property used for farming.
+Risk of loss with offset (%) 5 Main Roads has funded the purchase of these properties by DBCA.
 The properties will have the land zoning amended from rural to Conservation or Regional Open space under the GBRS.
-The properties will be actively managed for conservation purposes to maintain / improve WRP habitat quality including weed and feral animal control, fencing and the installation of firebreaks.
-Confidence in result (%) 80 High level of certainty of habitat attributes being retained and property being managed for conservation purposes in the long term. % of impact offset 101.2
+The properties will be actively managed for conservation purposes to maintain / improve WRP habitat quality including weed control, fencing and the installation of firebreaks.
+Confidence in result (%) 80 High level of certainty of habitat attributes being retained and property being managed for conservation purposes in the long term. % of impact offset 100.3

-The proposed offset of 70 ha of Banksia Woodland occurring with Lots 153, 267 and 268 Ducane Road, Gelorup achieves the 100% offset requirement for Banksia Woodlands TEC / PEC.
+The proposed offset of 92 ha of Banksia Woodland occurring with Lots 153, 267 and 268 Ducane Road, Gelorup achieves the 100% offset requirement for Banksia Woodlands TEC / PEC.